 The Government has introduced legislation to address the findings of the McCloud case in public service pension schemes.
 In the McCloud case, the Court of Appeal found that the protections provided to older members, when the schemes were reformed in 2014 and 2015, had unlawfully discriminated against younger members on grounds of age.

 The Public Service Pensions and Judicial Offices Act 2022 provides the framework for the changes.
-Each public service pension scheme is responsible for changing its own rules within the framework provided by the Act.
+Each public service pension scheme (PSPS) is responsible for changing its own rules within the framework provided by the Act.

 In England and Wales, the changes were made by the LGPS (Amendment) (No.3) Regulations 2023, which came into force from 1 October 2023.
 These regulations amend the L G P S Regulations 2013 and the L G P S (Transitional Provisions, Savings and Amendment) Regulations 2014.

 In Scotland, the changes were made by the LGPS (Remediable Service) (Scotland) Regulations 2023, which came into force on 1 October 2023.
-These regulations amend the L G P S (Scotland) Regulations 2018 and the L G P S (Transitional Provisions, Savings and Amendment) (Scotland) Regulations 2014.
+These regulations amend the L G P S (Scotland) Regulations 2018 and the L G P S (Transitional Provisions and Savings) (Scotland) Regulations 2014.

 In the L G P S, the discrimination has been addressed by extending underpin protection to younger members.
 However, the 1 October 2023 changes did not just extend the protection to younger members.
 The ‘old’ underpin rules did not include enough detail to ensure that protected members received a career average pension that was at least as good as they would have received under the final salary scheme.
-The October 2023 changes introduce more detail about how the underpin works in different circumstances.
+The October 2023 changes introduced more detail about how the underpin works in different circumstances.
 This is to ensure it works effectively and consistently for all protected members.

 Overview